 Confidentiality & Privacy - Registrants must take appropriate measures to safeguard all personal information, including personal health information, from unauthorized access, disclosure, use or tampering.
 The nature of those safeguards will vary depending on the sensitivity of the information and the circumstances.

 Retention of Records - Registrants are required to comply with appropriate retention and destruction practices with regards to patient health records.
-In accordance with the College’s Professional Standards of Practice, records must be maintained in the dispensary for a minimum of six years from the date of last entry to ensure that any services provided to a patient can be identified.
+In accordance with the College’s Professional Standards of Practice, records must be maintained in the dispensary for a minimum of seven years from the date of last entry to ensure that any services provided to a patient can be identified.

 For more information regarding confidentiality, privacy and retention of records, please view the Ontario Information and Privacy Commissioner’s Guide to the Personal Health Information Protection Act.